tjoo512/tjoo512.github.io/index.md

 layout: about
 ---

 I am a PhD student in the Department of Industrial Engineering & Management Sciences at Northwestern University.
 I am primarily interested in robust and reliable machine learning.
-In particular, my research interests include diverse faces of generalization in machine learning and interfaces between people and machine learning models.

 Email: tjoo at u dot northwestern dot edu \